 - ਰਹਿਓ ਸੰਤ ਹਉ ਟੋਲਿ ਸਾਧ ਬਹੁਤੇਰੇ ਡਿਠੇ ॥ ਸੰਨਿਆਸੀ ਤਪਸੀਅਹ ਮੁਖਹੁ ਏ ਪੰਡਿਤ ਮਿਠੇ ॥ ਬਰਸੁ ਏਕੁ ਹਉ ਫਿਰਿਓ ਕਿਨੈ ਨਹੁ ਪਰਚਉ ਲਾਯਉ ॥ ਕਹਤਿਅਹ ਕਹਤੀ ਸੁਣੀ ਰਹਤ ਕੋ ਖੁਸੀ ਨ ਆਯਉ ॥ ਹਰਿ ਨਾਮੁ ਛੋਡਿ ਦੂਜੈ ਲਗੇ ਤਿਨ੍ਹ੍ਹ ਕੇ ਗੁਣ ਹਉ ਕਿਆ ਕਹਉ ॥: I have been searching for the Saints; I have seen so many pious people.
 These Sannyaasees, penitents, and Pandits all sweet-tongued.
 I wandered around lost for a year, but no one satisfied me (solace, ਤਸੱਲੀ…).
 I listened to preachers and teachers, but I could not be happy with their lifestyles.
 Why should I speak in their praise who have abandoned the Naam, and are attached to duality? (sggs 1395).

-Perhaps, the present day Deras, etc., are the descendant of the same fraud referred to by Bhatt Bhikhaa Ji in the foregoing verse.
+Perhaps, the present day Deras, Pujaaree groups, etc., are the descendant of the same fraud referred to by Bhatt Bhikhaa Ji in the foregoing verse.
 Undoubtedly, some may be new ones as well!
-Nonetheless, they are religious con men, who have reduced the Gurbani, Sikhi, or Dharma to a mere mundane business (“ਮਾਇਆ ਕੇ ਵਾਪਾਰਾ”, “ਰੋਟੀਆ ਕਾਰਣਿ”…).
+Nonetheless, they are religious con men, who have reduced the Gurmat (Wisdom, Giaan, Upadesh or Way of the SGGS…), Sikhi, or Dharma to a mere mundane business (“ਮਾਇਆ ਕੇ ਵਾਪਾਰਾ”, “ਰੋਟੀਆ ਕਾਰਣਿ”…).
 The Gurbani repudiates their conduct or their life-style (ਕਰਤੂਤ) !

 Bhagat Kabeer Sahib further highlights it.
 He says they, to whom I go to release myself, I found they themselves are bound by many chains (traps, noose, snares, perplexities, etc.).